AlhHabibah/CapstoneProject/starter/README.md

     pip install -r requirements.txt
 This will install all of the required packages we selected within the requirements.txt file.

-# Key Dependencies
+# Key Dependencies:
 Flask is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

 SQLAlchemy is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
 You'll primarily work in app.py and can reference models.py.